coolbutuseless/callme/README.md

 Features:

-- Supports `.Call()` syntax only with function signatures like `SEXP funcname(SEXP arg1, SEXP arg2, ...)`
+- Compile inline C code (or code from a file) and makes it immediately (and easily!) available to R.
-- User submits complete C code - including function declaration and header `#include` directives.
+- Accepts complete C code - including function declaration and header `#include` directives.
 - Explicit handling for `CFLAGS`, `PKG_CPPFLAGS` and `PKG_LIBS` for
-  setting C pre-processor flags, compiler flags and library linking flags so code can link to other libraries installed on the system.
+  setting compiler flags, C pre-processor flags, and library linking flags, respectively.
 - Generates R functions to call the compiled C functions.
-- Multiple functions allowed in a single code block.
+- Multiple function definitions allowed in a single code block.

 ### What’s in the box